-Children are never too young to enjoy books and stories.
-Young children learn through touching and feeling different textures and there are some great books with pop up pages, lift-the-flap pages, noisy pages and different textured pictures to really get babies and toddlers engaged with books.
+There are some great early years books with pop up pages, lift-the-flap pages, noisy pages and different textured pictures to really get babies and toddlers engaged with books.

 Children develop more rapidly during the first five years of their lives than at any other time.
 That's why they are called the foundation years – the building blocks for life!
 Throughout these important first years if they attend a nursery, pre-school or primary school, their progress will be monitored.

 Below is a guide, set by early years’ foundation, to explain the various stages children are monitored and milestones they might reach in terms of literacy.

 A child should have an interest in holding and looking at books by this age.
 It is important they can hold books so they can see what is going on whilst listening to you read the stories.
 They can learn what books are and play with pages.

 By this age most children can identify their favourite books and stories they want to see and hear.
 They can recognise and mimic actions from their favourite songs and stories.
 Encourage this by always letting them join in with storytelling and songs, let them point to things they can recognise or make the sounds of things in the book.

 By the age of three, children should be able to fill in missing gaps in stories and songs that they have heard repetitively.
 They have their favourite books and songs and they can help to tell the tale.
 By pausing during a story they know well you give them the opportunity to fill in the gaps and add more words to their vocabulary.